BDC Hamburger Icon

 3. Get your finances in order.

-While many startups enlist the help of angel investors to get up and running, you can’t assume you’ll get that type of financial help.
+While many startups enlist the help of angel investors to get up and running, you can’t assume you’ll get that type of financial assistance.
 Many entrepreneurs self-fund their businesses, which means you should do everything possible to improve your financial situation.

 4. Prepare to make sacrifices.